hbeni/fgcom-mumble/Readme.architecture.md

 Then, if the frequency is currently tuned AND the sender was in radio-range AND the current user is not transmitting himself on the frequency in question, the received transmision will be played; otherwise discarded.
 This inherently enables listening and sending on multiple frequencies in parallel.

 "Frequency" thereby is an arbitary string, which enables to tune arbitary frequencies and also may used to simulate land-lines for ATC.
 To receive a transmission, the frequency string must match between sender and receiver.
+If the frequency is numeric, comparison is handled by the radio model.

 ### Plugin input data
 To get the needed data the plugin offers a simple network socket listening for updates on UDP Port **16661** (original FGCom port, it's compatible).